JetBrains/kotlin-web-site/docs/topics/wasm/wasm-overview.md

 Kotlin/Wasm is a new compilation target for Kotlin.
 You can use it in your Kotlin Multiplatform projects.
 With Kotlin/Wasm, you can create applications that run on different environments and devices supporting WebAssembly and meeting Kotlin's requirements.

-Kotlin features a new experimental Kotlin/Wasm compiler that provides several advantages:

-* Faster compilation speeds than the deprecated `wasm32` Kotlin/Native target since Kotlin/Wasm doesn't rely on LLVM.
-* Improved interoperability with JavaScript and better integration with browsers, thanks to the [Wasm garbage collection](https://github.com/WebAssembly/gc) feature.
-* Potentially faster application startup compared to Kotlin/JS and JavaScript because Wasm has a compact and easy-to-parse bytecode.

 You can use Kotlin standard library (`stdlib`) and test library (`kotlin.test`) for Kotlin/Wasm out of the box.

 ## Browser support

-Almost all modern browsers already support WebAssembly 1.0.
+Almost all major browsers already support WebAssembly 1.0.
 To run applications built with Kotlin/Wasm in a browser, you need to enable an experimental [garbage collection feature](https://github.com/WebAssembly/gc).

 [Learn how to enable Kotlin/Wasm in Get started with Kotlin/Wasm](wasm-get-started.md#troubleshooting).

 ## Interoperability

-Kotlin/Wasm allows you to both use JavaScript code from Kotlin and Kotlin code from JavaScript.
+Kotlin/Wasm allows you to both use JavaScript code and Browser API from Kotlin, and Kotlin code from JavaScript.

 [Learn more about Kotlin Wasm interoperability with JavaScript](wasm-js-interop.md).